arcus/education_modules/database_normalization/database_normalization.md

 <div class = "answer">

 We hope that any gym member will have more than one recorded workout, so that relationship is one-to-many.
-However, a particular street address will only have one legislative district representing residents at that address.
+However, a particular street address will only be related to a single latitude and longitude.
 That's not a one-to-many relationship.
 A patient can have multiple providers, so that's one-to-many, and providers can have many patients, so that's also one-to-many.
 In fact you could more accurately call this relationship many-to-many!
 Finally, a baseball team (we argue) should have only one mascot, so that's not a one-to-many relationship.

 </div>